 Current and Prior-Year Indirect Cost Rates for Open-Enrollment Charter Schools, ISDs, and Education Service Centers

-The following links lead to current and prior-year indirect cost rates for open-enrollment charter schools:
+The following links lead to current and prior-year indirect cost rates for ISDs and open-enrollment charter schools:

 The following links lead to current and prior-year indirect cost rates for education service centers: